 How can I get involved in the planning for P.R.I.D.E. events?

 Announcements are often made during Thursday night meetings, but keep your eyes peeled for announcements in the Facebook page.
 Officers in charge of events may ask for help.

 Can I, as a general Body member, attend an e-board meeting?

 You are more than welcome to attend an e-board meeting.
-They are usually held during the Fall and Spring semesters on Sundays at 11am in MSC 3701 which is on the third floor of the Marshall Student Center.
+They are usually held during the Fall and Spring semesters on Tuesdays at 6pm in MSC 3701 which is on the third floor of the Marshall Student Center.